lathika-sunder/lathika-sunder/README.md

 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I'm not just a tech whiz; I'm also an eloquent speaker who has aced numerous oratorical competitions!
-- 💬 Ask me about: Anything related to tech, from coding conundrums to UI/UX dilemmas.
-I'm here to help!
+- 💬 Ask me about: Anything related to tech, from web development to DSA.
+I'm here to help and learn from you!

 ## How to Reach Me